Sées: Geography

+The commune is made up of the following collection of villages and hamlets, Échassey, Boisville, Le Buhot, Giberville, La Trotterie, Sées, Saint-Laurent, Fontaineriant, L'Ormel, Les Choux, La Parfaiterie, Leurey and Fouacé.

 It lies on the river Orne 3 mi from its source and 13 mi north-by-northeast of Alençon.
-Sées station has rail connections to Argentan, Caen and Le Mans.
+As well as the Orne, the Ruisseau de la Lavandiere is another watercourse that flows through the commune.

+The commune is within the Normandie-Maine Regional Natural Park and Forêt d'Écouves.

 Sées along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

 Land distribution

 The 2018 CORINE Land Cover assessment shows the vast majority of the land in the commune, 59% (495 ha) is Arable land.
 The rest of the land is Meadows at 29%, Urbanised areas cover 5%, Industrial and commercial areas are 3% and the remaining 4% (178 ha) is Forest.

 Name

 The town's name derives from the Latin (civitas) Sagiensis "city of the Sagii", a Gaulish tribe that turned it into its capital city.
 The traditional spelling was Séez, which has been retained by the Church; the Diocese of Séez is headed by the Bishop of Séez.
 However, the spelling Sées was adopted for the town by the civil authorities following Napoleon's successful Italian campaign of 1796–7, one result of which was to bring another (Savoyan) Séez into France.